doytsujin/itrs/README.md

 4. Execute the command: *terraform init*
 5. Execute the command: *terraform apply*

 Once step 5 has finished the environment should be already deployed.
-You can access the AWS console and check that the virtual machines, subnets, etc. have been created.
+You can access the AWS console and check that the virtual machines, subnets, etc. have been created, and read the public IP or DNS name of the fron-end server.
 Please pay attention to the region selected in the console, as the virtual machines have been created in Paris.

+You can open a web browser and visit the URL http://<frontend-public-ip>/calldb.php

 When you are done with the environment you can get rid of it running the command: *terraform destroy*